SSWConsulting/SSW.Rules.Content/rules/mockups/rule.md

 created: 2023-09-04T07:37:31.732Z
 guid: 2b8c7067-4d59-49b2-a448-4b746b11383a
 ---
-Many user requirements can be best encapsulated in visual mockups.
-A design mockup is  usually developed at the specification review phase to illustrates the layout, structure, and content of a product or interface before it is developed.
-A mockup can become a prototype over time but they tend to come earlier in the design process and are static images rather than interactive testing tools.
+Mockup and prototype are both design artifacts used in the software development process, but they serve different purposes and have different levels of fidelity.
+Many user requirements can be best encapsulated in visual mockups/prototypes.

+A design mockup is typically created early in the design process to provide a rough visual overview of the user interface.
+They are static and do not include interactive elements or functionalities.
+Mockups can become interactive and functional representation, also know as prototype over time.
+They are more advanced and closer to the final product, allowing for user testing, feedback, and iteration.

 <!--endintro-->

-There are 3 levels of mockups:
+There are 3 types of mockup or prototype, use depends on the specific goals and the stage of the project:

 1. **Low-fidelity Mockups**
-2. **High-fidelity Mockups** (recommended)
+2. **High-fidelity Mockups**
-3. **Interactive Prototypes**
+3. **Interactive Mockups (Prototypes)**

 Often it's best to start with a low-fidelity mockup to get across a concept or rough storyboard.
 Then complete a high-fidelity mockup to communicate the look and feel, and if time permits create an interactive prototype.